Balance, Imbalance and Disease

 Theory

-Another philosophy which governs health and thus disease treatment is that of the Five Elements.
-This is based off the five seasons of the year – spring, summer, late summer, autumn and winter and their elements – Wood, Fire, Earth, Metal, Water.
-Just as the world moves through the seasons each year, so does the body.
-This mapping also delves deeper into the body with each element corresponding with a specific organ and thus helps to explain their function or dysfunction.
+Another philosophy guiding health and disease treatment is the theory of the Five Elements.
+This concept is based on the five seasons of the year — spring, summer, late summer, autumn, and winter — and their corresponding elements: Wood, Fire, Earth, Metal, and Water.

 History